750.145(c2): Child Sexually Abusive Activity

 Child Sexually Abusive Activity Under Michigan Law

 Under Michigan law, child sexually abusive activity is classified as criminal sexual conduct (CSC), a broad term for all sex crimes.
-These crimes include what is statutory rape, harassment, indecent exposure, and sex with minors or people affected by a physical or mental disability.
+These crimes include statutory rape, harassment, indecent exposure, and sex with minors or people affected by a physical or mental disability.

 There are four CSC degrees of criminal sexual conduct, depending on the severity of the offense.
 Criminal sexual conduct 1st degree covers the most serious sex crimes and attracts the harshest penalties.
 Criminal offenses like rape, child molestation, and sexual assault involving minors and people with disabilities are usually categorized as first-degree criminal sexual conduct.
 People convicted of first-degree CSC face a lengthy prison sentence, hefty fines, and a permanent record as a sex offender.
 Their record may also be put in the child abuse registry.